Reshma0795/A-Data-Driven-Approach-to-Predicting-NBA-Player-Salaries/README.md

 This project will explore how to use each NBA player’s performance to determine the player’s annual salary.

 # Methodology
-I have worked on the project in 3 parts.
+The method I have used in this project is divided in 3 parts:

 ## Part A : Web Scraping
 In part A, I have scraped data from www.basketballreference.com where I grab information of all NBA players who were active during the 2009/2010 season to the 2020/21 season.
 Assuming the "most current season" as the 2020/2021 season as the data may not be complete for recent seasons.